oliverbenee/hotciv/backlog.md

 * [OK] If an archer is already fortified, invoking this action removes its fortification.

 ## DeltaCiv requirements.
 (Please refer to our mail-discussion from 18-09-2019 :-))

 ### World Layout
  * [OK] The world’s layout is that shown in Figure 36.1 on page 454.
  * [OK] Red must have a city at position (8,12)
  * [OK] and blue a city at (4,5).
  * [OK] Furthermore, it should be easy for programmers to write their own algorithms for generating a world layout to be used in DeltaCiv without any source code changes in the HotCiv production code.

+## EpsilonCiv requirements.

+### Winner.
+* [] The winner is the first player to win three attacks.
+* [] Successful defenses do not count, only successful attacks.

+### Attacking.
+* [] Attacks are resolved based upon an algorithm that determines the battle outcome based on combined attack strength of the attacking unit and combined defense strength of the defending unit.
+The combined strength is calculated based upon
+        A) the unit’s own strength,
+        B) support from adjacent friendly units, and
+        C) terrain factor.
+* [] The combined attack strength, A, is first the attack strength of the unit itself.
+To this value, a supporting strength of +1 is added for each adjacent tile that has a friendly unit.
+* [] This number is then multiplied by the terrain factor: the terrain factor is 2 if the unit is on a tile of type forest or type hill; or multiplied by 3 if the unit is in a city.

 ## BUGS TO BE FIXED
 * [OK] Empty catch block in moveUnit() method.